Purpose and scope

 - furthering the aims of OECD/NEA by continuing relevant work on equivalent codes and regulations alongside the Safety Authorities in the CSWG,

-- By leading the Chinese and UK Users Groups, and the corresponding international training courses.
+- by leading AFCEN’s Chinese and UK Users Groups, and the corresponding international training courses.

 Purpose and scope